SaidIdoum/alx-system_engineering-devops/0x01-shell_permissions/README.md

  9-John_Doe: sets the mode of the file to read-write for owner, execute and read for group owner, and write and execute for other users

  10-mirror_permissions : sets the mode of the file hello the same as olleh’s mode.

+ 1-directories_permissions: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.